-5.1 Addressing 2020 Annual Inspection Items
+5.1 Addressing 2021 Annual Inspection Items

-ERM reviewed operational photographs and periodic repairs specified in the 2020 Annual Inspection Report.
+ERM reviewed operational photographs and periodic repairs specified in the 2021 Annual Inspection Report.
 This included placing the final cap where final grades have been reached as required by OEPA; repairing identified minor geomembrane perforations, seeding and mulching areas to establish vegetation; repairing erosional areas noted at the permanent capped areas; and continuing to remove sediments from all ponds on an as-needed basis.
-Based on the 2021 annual inspection and a review of weekly inspection reports, the above-identified repair items from the 2020 annual inspection were generally completed or observed as being underway as part of on-going maintenance and repairs.
-In particular, identified necessary repairs to the Pond No. 2 liner system and minor repairs in Pond No. 1 observed in 2020 were completed.
-Further, Gavin Power Plant has consistently addressed items requiring attention that were identified in the weekly inspection reports.
+Based on the 2022 annual inspection and a review of weekly inspection reports, the above-identified repair items from the 2021 annual inspection were generally completed or observed as being underway as part of on-going maintenance and repairs.
+In particular: